charliecalvert/CloudNotes/Assignments/React/JestCreateReactApp.md

     npm install -g create-react-app

+## ENOSPC

+When running tests, you may get an ENOSPC (Not Enough Space or something similar).
+Let's try to fix this problem up front.
+The explanation of what you need to do is here:

+- [ENOSPC on Elvenware][enspc]

 ## Set the Default Port

 Load your **.bashrc** file into an editor and add this line near the bottom of the file, if it is not already there: